-Additional required BIOS/UEFI functions
+Additional required BIOS / UEFI functions

-- Sandard setup (time, drives) in CMOS RAM with battery buffering - If the BIOS/UEFI is freely accessible, it should be possible to set password protection for the setup routine and boot process. - BIOS/UEFI can be updated (including remotely) via a utility program - BIOS/UEFI reset to the required delivery state - Booting via network PXE - Wake-on-LAN (WoL) - Selectable boot sequence: HDD (= internal compact flash memory), USB, LAN, PXE - ACPI, serial-number support - The BIOS/UEFI must meet the vendor's current state-of-the-art upon delivery.
+- Standard setup (time, drives) in CMOS RAM with battery buffering - If the BIOS / UEFI is freely accessible, it should be possible to set password protection for the setup routine and boot process. - BIOS / UEFI can be updated (including remotely) via a utility program - BIOS / UEFI reset to the required delivery state - Booting via network PXE - Wake-on-LAN (WoL) - Selectable boot sequence: HDD (= internal compact flash memory), USB, LAN, PXE - ACPI, serial-number support - The BIOS / UEFI must meet the manufacturer's current state-of-the-art upon delivery. - BIOS update and settings tools for all offered operating systems

-3.3.4 Supported network protocols
+Supported network protocols

 Protocols that are generally in frequent use at companies are called standards.
 The procurer must ensure that the protocols relevant to its special network infrastructure are supported.

-Explicit reference to the IPv6 protocol (https://tools.ietf.org/html/rfc8200) is made here.
+Explicit reference to the IPv6 protocol (↗ https://tools.ietf.org/html/rfc8200) is made here.

-3.3.5 Supported server software and server functionality
+Supported server software and server functionality